 $$y_{ij} = \beta_0 + \beta_1 (x_{ij}-\bar{x_{i}}) + \beta_2 \bar{x_{i}} + \delta_i + \epsilon_{ij} \\

 \delta_i \sim \mathcal{N}(0, \sigma^2_{site}) \\ \\

-\epsilon_{ij} \sim \mathcal{N}(0, \sigma^2) $$

-The DAG for this design in Figure 6d.
-You can see the similarities – and the key differences - with previous designs.
+Figure 6d shows the DAG for this design and the similarities and key differences with the previous designs.
 In particular, the interpretation of β2 is different than in the Group Mean Covariate design. Β2 is now a between estimator of the combined effect of moving across gradients in temperature and correlated drivers between the sites.

+{I am not sure where to put this but it didn’t work before the move was introduced}

-This is often a more useful estimand for interpretation ecologists.
-If β2 = β1, we can conclude, that omitted variables are not meaningfully influencing snail abundances; both our between and within site differences are due solely to temperature.
-Because of this control for the unobserved confounder, we can use hierarchical mixed effects statistical models that include a random effect of site and no longer violate the random effects assumption.
+In both the group mean centering and group mean covariate designs… Because of this control for the unobserved confounder, we can use hierarchical mixed effects statistical models that include a random effect of site and no longer violate the random effects assumption.
 Further, the coefficient for our causal variable of interest is now estimated while controlling for cluster-level confounding variables – whether they are known or not.
 This statistical model design is useful as it weakens our assumptions needed for causal identification ….. allows us to derive causally valid inference about our causal variable of interest, study the effects of between-site differences that are correlated with our causal variable of interest, use our models to generate counterfactual predictions, and learn about the variation between sites that is not correlated with our causal variable of interest via the random effects efficiently.

-Note that while the Group Mean Covariate design, Group Mean Centered design, and Fixed Effects design all differ in structure, they are equivalent when it comes to estimating the temperature effect, β1 – the effect of a one-unit change in temperature on snails.
-This is because they rely on within-site variation in temperature.
-Which model design used depends on the structure of one’s data (e.g., how many coefficients do you feel comfortable estimating with a Fixed Effects design given your sample size) as well as what answers you want to derive from the non-causal terms.
-Do you just want site means?
-Fixed effects design.
-Do you want to know how plot-level snail abundance would change if the average site temperature changes, but plot temperature stays the same?
+Note that while the Group Mean Covariate design, Group Mean Centered design, and Fixed Effects design all differ in structure, they are equivalent in their point estimates (REF – Woolridge?), because they all rely on within-site variation in temperature.
+As shown in Table X, we can see that these designs yield the same estimates of the temperature effect, β1 – the effect of a one-unit change in temperature on snails.
+Thus, one might ask: which statistical model design should I use?
+This decision depends on the structure and size of one’s data (e.g., how many coefficients do you feel comfortable estimating with a Fixed Effects design given your sample size) .
+The choice of statistical model design will have different interpretations, and dictate which answers are most readily available to a researcher.
+For instance, do you want to know how plot-level snail abundance would change if the average site temperature changes, but plot temperature stays the same?
 Group Mean Covariate design.
 Do you want to understand the effects of both within and between-site gradients?
 Group Mean Centered design.
 Each design can further be extended to cases where the magnitude of the causal variable of interest’s effect depends on the level of confounding variables (i.e., an interaction effect, see Box 2).
-The choice of statistical model design will dictate which answers are most readily available to a researcher.

 What a Difference Differencing Makes